Locally Prominent Semantic Features

 Selecting of A Landmark-Based On A Level of Familiarity With The Landmark

-Parts of the method can get executed or implemented on computers or computers, including, for example, the computer, the server computer, and the training computer.
+Parts of this locally prominent method can get executed or implemented on computers or computers, including, for example, the computer, the server computer, and the training computer.
 Further, parts of the method can get executed or implemented as an algorithm on the hardware devices or systems.
 Parts of the method can get performed.
 Depicts steps performed in a particular order for purposes of illustration and discussion.
 Using the disclosures provided herein, that ordinary skill in the art, all understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and/ expanded without deviating from the scope of the patent.

 The method can include selecting at least one landmark based on a level of familiarity with the landmarks.
 Further, the level of familiarity can get based at least in part on the user’s previous association with the location of the features of the landmarks.

 For example, the level of familiarity can be greater when a user has previously visited the location (e.g., the user has been to the same neighborhood in the past) and previously viewed a different landmark (e.g., a department store with a distinctively colored logo and physical exterior) that has a similar set of the features s a landmark of the landmarks (e.g., a department store with the same distinctively colored logo and physical exterior).

 The level of familiarity can get associated with many times and frequency that a user (e.g., a user associated with the navigation computer) has previously been at the location (e.g., within a threshold distance of the location).
 For example, the context data can include a record of the number of times a user has traveled past each of the landmarks.
 The computer can then determine when the number of times a user has traveled past a landmark satisfies familiarity criteria (e.g., a threshold minimum number of times passing the landmark) and select a landmark that satisfies the familiarity criteria.